atschwarz/DurandalJs-jQuery-Mobile-Sample/README.md

 ## Durandal combined with jQuery Mobile - Sample Application

-This project offers a starting point for mobile application development using jQuery Mobile and Durandal.
+Due to the lack of such an example, I wrote this project to offer a starting point for mobile application development using jQuery Mobile and Durandal.

 ## Important things: